MarcdeFalco/icfp15/README.md

 The Ocaml version was almost working when Laurent started to work on finding phrases of power in a solution, it was the last time we heard of him as we learned after the end of the contest that he was trapped in the black hole of an ubuntu installation ;-)

 ### Saturday evening
 The Ocaml version that Marc did was working and used a lot of different parameters for the scoring function.
-Jean-Julien started to work on a genetic algorithm to find the best parameters.
+JJ started to work on a genetic algorithm to find the best parameters.

 ### Sunday morning
-Marc found how to include phrases of power in the solver by making them extended moves, adding yet another parameter for Jean-Julien optimizer.
+Marc found how to include phrases of power in the solver by making them extended moves, adding yet another parameter for JJ optimizer.

 ### Sunday afternoon and evening
 The hunt for power phrases began and Marc did small optimizations of the solver.